-As a methodological basis, "The methodology of calculating emissions of hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF $6$) at the national level (State Enterprise "Cherkasky NIITEKHIM", 2012) [13] was used, which is based on 2006 IPCC Guidelines [1] and 2000 IPCC Guidelines [4].
+As a methodological basis, "The methodology of calculating emissions of hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6) at the national level (State Enterprise "Cherkasky NIITEKHIM", 2012) [13] was used, which is based on 2006 IPCC Guidelines [1] and 2000 IPCC Guidelines [4].

-Activity data were obtained or calculated on the basis of the raw data obtained from enter-prises-producers of refrigeration equipment.
-Increase in the use of HFC-134a, HFC-125 and HFC-143a in 2018 explains by increase in imports of HFC-containing equipment due to an increase in the demand of HFCs by enterprises, according to the statistics of imports of the State Fiscal Service of Ukraine.
+Activity data were obtained or calculated on the basis of the raw data obtained from enterprises-producers of refrigeration equipment.
+Decrease in the use of HFC-134a, HFC-125 and HFC-143a in 2018 explains by decrease in imports of HFC-containing equipment due to an decrease in the demand of HFCs by enterprises, according to the statistics of imports of the State Custom Service of Ukraine.

-For 2014 - 2018, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of hydrofluorocarbons consumption, export and import.
+For 2014 - 2019, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of hydrofluorocarbons consumption, export and import.

 Estimation of HFC emissions in production was based on data of the enterprises-producers on the amount of HFCs used for initial filling and tightness testing of the equipment (if such technical operation was executed).
 When calculating the total of HFCs in the current stock of equipment, the average factor of filling a piece of equipment with refrigerant is used, which was adopted taking into account the amount of filling for each type of cooling systems.
 Estimation of emissions from operation of imported equipment, which constitutes the current HFC bank in the refrigeration equipment category, was made based on the stock of refrigeration equipment imported into Ukraine by the key types of equipment and the estimated total content of the cooling agent based on the relevant factors.
 The calculations of emissions from disposal in domestic refrigeration was calculated using the default factor, in accordance with IPCC 2006 guidelines[1] and scientific-research work [13].
 The calculation of disposal emissions from domestic refrigeration was performed since 2017 in relation with use of assumed life time of the domestic equipment as 18 years, what is related with unstable economic situation in Ukraine which influenced on the reducing of the purchasing ability of the population and accordingly the increase of average lifetime of the refrigerators due to the lack of replacement of refrigerators and an increase in the amount of services provided to the population for the repair of domestic refrigerators in accordance with expert assessment [24] of the scientific research institute Cherkassy NIITECHIM what allow to use of 18 years as lifetime which does not contradict with IPCC 2006 ranges from 12 to 20 years.

-4.25.1.1.2.2 Transport refrigeration
+4.25.1.1.2.1 Transport refrigeration

 Estimation of emissions from manufacturing, exploitation and disposal in transport refrigeration was carried out in accordance with IPCC 2006 guidelines[1] according to the Tier 2a using the default factor.
-The activity data were obtained from the main companies using HFCs as a refrigerant in automobile and railroad refrigerators for 2014 - 2018, such as "Ukrzaliznytsia" and "Thermo king Ukraine" (the largest certified company of the installation of refrigeration equipment on motor vehicles), with using the method of extrapolation to determine the amount of used HFCs in 2000 - 2014 in accordance with IPCC 2006, Chapter 5: Time series consistency, Section 5.3 Resolving data gaps.
+The activity data were obtained from the main companies using HFCs as a refrigerant in automobile and railroad refrigerators for 2014 - 2019, such as "Ukrzaliznytsia" and largest certified companies of the installation of refrigeration equipment on motor vehicles, with using the method of extrapolation to determine the amount of used HFCs in 2000 - 2014 in accordance with IPCC 2006, Chapter 5: Time series consistency, Section 5.3 Resolving data gaps.
+Calculation of the emissions of HFC-32 from transport refrigerations was performed for the first time for 2017 -2019 in accordance with data obtained from enterprises.

 Emissions in 1990-1999 years did not occurred because according to customs statistics HFCs used as refrigerant in refrigerating equipment to Ukraine were not imported, as indicated in scientific-research work [13].